Where did the name Cross Keys come from?

 The connection between the crossed keys insignia and satisfying customers' needs was the "key" that Bill had been looking for.
 He said, "I had been leaning away from the name Cross Keys because of my family's connection to the plantation, but the identification of the crossed keys with excellent service was a compelling reason to make our decision.
 At our next board meeting, I presented a sample logo with the keys on some sample stationery, and on October 16, 1989 our directors immediately adopted our new name and the symbol that we still proudly use today."

-After all the information for this article was compiled and discussed at length, Bill said "Why don't you just say that we knew 'The Bank of St. Joseph' was not going to go over very well in other cities or towns we may eventually find ourselves", we needed a name that looked and sounded good.
-We settled on the old plantation that had belonged to my Aunt Lucille because we thought it represented a long and proud history of excellence in service to our customers.
+After all the information for this article was compiled and discussed at length, Bill said, "Why don't you just say that we knew 'The Bank of St. Joseph' was not going to go over very well in other cities or towns we may eventually find ourselves", we needed a name that looked and sounded good.
+We settled on Cross Keys because we thought it represented a long and proud history of excellence in service to our customers.
 This has served us well as we have continued to enter new markets.

 So that's the long version.
 The short version is that we are different; we have been around since 1902, and we are still here to serve you.
-Our mission is to help our customers succeed.
+Our mission at Cross Keys Bank is to help our customers succeed.
 By their success, we will succeed!